dahiya07/lybrate/README.md

 # Lybrate
-Web app in which you can search the user by email id in real time with infinte scroll.Style by node-sass(SCSS).Well structured code.
+React app in which you can search the user by email id in real time with infinte scroll.Style by node-sass(SCSS).Well structured code.

 ## Working Model of the app
 ![demo](lybrate.gif)